chimalsky/DIS-2019-Website/content/demos.md

 - 24-28 June 2019: DIS 2019 conference

 ## Submission and Application </br>
-Submissions to the Demo track for DIS2019 must be made through the Precision Conference System (updated link TBD). </br>
+Submissions to the Demo track for DIS2019 must be made through the [PCS submission system](https://new.precisionconference.com/submissions). </br>

 Submissions must include the following: </br>